 Released in Europe in 1996, Backstreet Boys' self-titled debut album solidified the iconic pop group as global stars and pivoted pop music into its prime.
 An international chart-topper, the album created the formula for boy bands as we know them today.

 Janet Jackson's GRAMMY-winning seventh album, All For You, released two decades ago this year, was a healing session that solidified her as an unshakeable icon.

-South Korea's BTS brought the feel-good vibes with their performance of "Dynamite" at the 2021 GRAMMY Awards show.
+South Korea's BTS brought the feel-good vibes with their GRAMMYs performance of "Dynamite" at the 2021 GRAMMYs Awards show.

 The 2021 GRAMMY Week event provided a platform for current leading practitioners and the next generation of entertainment attorneys to discuss some of the most pressing issues facing the music industry today.